-Sponsored by RAPID RTC, the Future Dealership Zone is an exciting showcase of new and emerging technology that AM’s editorial team believes automotive retailers will be using in the next decade across sales, aftersales, back office and infrastructure.
+Sponsored by RAPID RTC, the Future Dealership Zone was an exciting showcase of new and emerging technology that AM’s editorial team believes automotive retailers will be using in the next decade across sales, aftersales, back office and infrastructure.
 This small collection of exhibitors will inspire retailers with latest technology and retail sector insights.

 Talk of the future of automotive retail is widespread and varied and includes emerging technology, new business models and disruptors which will converge to create a new era of retail, all driven by consumer demand.
 Retailers will need to adopt new approaches, embrace technology on even grander scales and take bold, innovative steps into unchartered territories.
 Suppliers supporting the sector in this changing marketplace include:-